-Mark and cut out an opening in the ceiling for the particular Firestop Spacer being utilized (141/2" x 141/2" for an FS338, or 141/2" x 2215/16" for an FS340).
+Mark and cut out an opening in the ceiling for the particular Firestop Spacer being utilized (141/2" x 141/2" for an FS338, 141/2" x 1811/16" for an FS339, or 141/2" x 22 15/16" for an FS340).
 Frame the opening with the same size lumber used in the ceiling joists.
-See Chapter 25 of the Uniform Building Code for general construction requirements when "Framing Around Openings".
+See Chapter 25 of the Uniform Building Code for general construction require-ments when "Framing Around Openings".

-Install the Firestop Spacer FS338 (Straight), or FS340 (30° Offset, if Offset is located in the ceiling joist area).
+Install the Firestop Spacer FS338 (Straight), FS339 or FS340 (15° or 30° Offset, if Offset is located in the ceiling joist area).
 Nail the four sides of the Firestop to the joists using a minimum of (3) nails per side.
 These Firestop Spacers are designed to provide the minimum two inch air space around the chimney.
 In all situations, the Firestops are to be nailed to the ceiling joists from the bottom or fireplace side, EXCEPT, when the space above the ceiling is an attic space.
 In this situation, the Firestop must be nailed from the attic side to ensure against loose or later blow-in-type insulation from falling into the required two inch air space around the chimney.
 Firestop Spacers must be used at all ceiling levels where the chimney penetrates a living space.

 NOTE: Nails must always be driven so the nail head is in shear (shank is perpendicular to the chimney load).
 This will prevent the nail from pulling loose.